Complex of Sultan Bayezid II: Other Sections of the Complex

-Hamam (Turkish Bath)
+Hamam (Turkish bathhouse)

 Today, the structure has fallen into disrepair, with its original foundations obscured.
 Historical photographs indicate its proximity to the bridge base within the complex.
 Architecturally, it exhibits characteristics of a double bath design where revenue generated from the hamam contributed to the complex's overall maintenance.

-Imaret (Soup Kitchen)
+Imaret (Soup kitchen)

 Part of the complex was utilized as a soup kitchen or imaret where meals were offered twice a day This one in particular is also called “New Imaret (Turkish: Yeni İmaret)” because of being the last of 8 imarets in Edirne.
 All staff of the complex and the poor ate here free of charge.